k8sp/cuda/README.md

 1. avoding building a Docker image for building the CUDA driver as https://github.com/emergingstack/es-dev-stack does.

+The building process is as follows:

 1. Run `git clone` to grab this repo to the host computer.
-1. Run `run.sh`, which
+1. Run `cd cuda; ./run.sh` to
-  1. downloads and unpacks CUDA Toolkit into `./cuda` (on host),
+  1. download and unpacks CUDA Toolkit into `./cuda` (on host),
   1. remove `./linux` if there has been one,
-  1. executes `vagrant box update` to retrieve the most recent version of CoreOS alpha channel box,
+  1. execute `vagrant box update` to retrieve the most recent version of CoreOS alpha channel box,
-  1. executes `vagrant up` to bring the CoreOS VM up and mounts the current host directory to VM's `/home/core/share` via NFS,
+  1. execute `vagrant up` to bring the CoreOS VM up and mounts the current host directory to VM's `/home/core/share` via NFS, and
-  1. executes `vagrant ssh -c "docker run --rm -v /home/core/share:/opt/share --privileged ubuntu:14.04 /bin/bash /opt/share/build.sh"` to build CUDA kernel modules.
+  1. execute `vagrant ssh -c "docker run --rm -v /home/core/share:/opt/share gcc:4.9 /bin/bash /opt/share/build-cuda-driver.sh"` to build CUDA kernel modules.

 Note that as specified in Vagrantfile, we mount `./` of the host to `/home/core/share` on the VM at via NFS.
 So that any change to the